makersacademy/news-summary-challenge/PROCESS.md

 - [ ] turn json into javascript

   HTML
-- [ ] Research best html elements to show new content on one page apps
+- [X] Research best html elements to show new content on one page apps
 - [X] Make the headlines clickable
-- [ ] Display content on the same page
+- [ ] Display test content on the same page
 - [ ] Delete all other content

 Connected